-The discussion and analysis of the Beacon Academy's (the School) financial performance provides an overall review of the School's financial activities for the fiscal year ended June 30, 2020.
-The intent of this discussion and analysis is to look at the School's financial performance as a whole; readers should also review the financial statements and the notes to the financial statements to enhance their understanding of the School's financial performance.
+The discussion and analysis of East Academy's (the School) financial performance provides an overall review of the School's financial activities for the fiscal year ended June 30, 2020.
+The intent of this discussion and analysis is to look at the School's financial performance as a whole; readers should also review the basic financial statements and notes to the basic financial statements to enhance their understanding of the School's financial performance.

-The Management's Discussion and Analysis (MD&A) is an element of the reporting model adopted by the Governmental Accounting Standards Board (GASB) in their Statement No. 34 Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments issued June 1999.
-Certain comparative information between the current and prior year is required to be presented in the MD&A.
+The Management's Discussion and Analysis (MD&A) is an element of the reporting model adopted by the Governmental Accounting Standard Board (GASB) in their Statement No. 34 Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments issued June 1999.
+Certain comparative information between the current year and the prior year is required to be presented in the MD&A.